Dor-Ron/ACM-Game/Ideas.md

         trajectory etc. We can have levels, or you just need to beat your previous time things like that.
         If you play longer you can unlock an award allowing you to choose the background song or change the color of the balls.

+  + **Logo Game**
+        Similar to other logo games, except it'll feature only feature video game oriented logos.
+        Not exclusively game company logos.
+We start off showing logos of say the Horde flag from WoW Or logos of popular game titles like CoD, and progressively use harder logos.
+The incentive for the user will be that he needs like to get x / y right in order to move on to the next levels.
+        We can incorporate clues too etc. much like the normal Logo Quiz I'm sure everyone played at some point.